-- E1.1 This document sets out the Habitats Regulations Assessment for the Pre-Submission Draft District Plan for Mid Sussex.
-It draws on information previously published in other documents which form part of the overall HRA procedure for the District Plan, including research reports and earlier versions of the HRA. - E1.2 The outputs of the report include information in relation to: - Chapter 2 discusses the methodology for assessment, and updates the findings of the screening stage; - Chapter 3 defines relevant European sites, their qualifying features and conservation objectives; - Chapter 4 discusses the characteristics of European sites including available information about the population and ecology of qualifying species, and descriptions of qualifying habitats; - Chapter 5 presents available evidence regarding the mechanisms of atmospheric pollution impacts, and undertakes an assessment of these impacts in view of the sites' conservation objectives; - Chapter 6 presents available evidence regarding the mechanisms of disturbance impacts, and undertakes an assessment of these impacts in view of the sites' conservation objectives; - Chapter 7 presents a summary and concludes the document.
+- 0.1.1 This document sets out the Habitats Regulations Assessment for the Focused Amendments to the Pre-Submission Draft District Plan for Mid Sussex.
+It draws on information previously published in other documents which form part of the overall HRA procedure for the District Plan, including research reports and earlier versions of the HRA. - 0.1.2 The outputs of the report include information in relation to: - Chapter 2 discusses the methodology for assessment, and updates the findings of the screening stage; - Chapter 3 defines relevant European sites, their qualifying features and conservation objectives; - Chapter 4 discusses the characteristics of European sites including available information about the population and ecology of qualifying species, and descriptions of qualifying habitats; - Chapter 5 presents available evidence regarding the mechanisms of atmospheric pollution impacts, and undertakes an assessment of these impacts in view of the sites' conservation objectives; - Chapter 6 presents available evidence regarding the mechanisms of disturbance impacts, and undertakes an assessment of these impacts in view of the sites' conservation objectives; - Chapter 7 determines whether there will be adverse effects on site integrity; and - Chapter 8 presents a summary and concludes the document.

-E2 Findings of the Screening Stage
+0.2 Findings of the Screening Stage

-- E2.1 The District Plan's forerunner, the draft Core Strategy, underwent an HRA screening and scoping exercise in late 2007 and early 2008.
+- 0.2.1 The District Plan's forerunner, the draft Core Strategy, underwent an HRA screening and scoping exercise in late 2007 and early 2008.
 This found that five designated areas were potentially at risk of effects from the Plan: - Ashdown Forest Special Area of Conservation (SAC); - Ashdown Forest Special Protection Area (SPA); - Castle Hill SAC; - Lewes Downs SAC; and - Mole Gap to Reigate Escarpment SAC.

-- E2.2 Castle Hill, Lewes Downs and Mole Gap to Reigate Escarpment were screened out of the assessment, largely due to their distance from the district and the low likelihood of residents travelling along roads close to the sites.
+- 0.2.2 Castle Hill, Lewes Downs and Mole Gap to Reigate Escarpment were screened out of the assessment, largely due to their distance from the district and the low likelihood of residents travelling along roads close to the sites.
 Natural England (2008) concurred with these findings in its screening opinion on the Core Strategy.
-Acknowledging that the plan is not necessary to the management of any European site, the screening exercise found likely significant effects on Ashdown Forest SAC/SPA as a result of disturbance and atmospheric pollution. - E2.3 The updated screening assessment for the Pre-Submission Draft District Plan found that the following proposed policies were likely to significantly affect Ashdown Forest SAC or SPA.
-They were taken forward for more detailed Appropriate Assessment. - DP2 Sustainable Economic Development; - DP3 Town Centre Development; - DP5 Housing; - > DP8 Strategic Allocation to the east of Burgess Hill at Kings Way; - > DP9 Strategic Allocation to the north and north-west of Burgess Hill; - DP13 New Homes in the Countryside; - DP30 Rural Exception Sites; and - > DP31 Gypsies, Travellers and Travelling Showpeople.
+Acknowledging that the plan is not necessary to the management of any European site, the screening exercise found likely significant effects on Ashdown Forest SAC/SPA as a result of disturbance and atmospheric pollution. - 0.2.3 The updated screening assessment for the Focused Amendments to the Pre-Submission Draft District Plan found that the following proposed policies were likely to significantly affect Ashdown Forest SAC/SPA.
+They were taken forward for more detailed Appropriate Assessment. - DP2 Sustainable Economic Development; - DP3 Town Centre Development; - DP5 Housing; - ▶ DP8 Strategic Allocation to the east of Burgess Hill at Kings Way; - DP9 Strategic Allocation to the north and north-west of Burgess Hill; - DP9A Strategic Allocation to the east of Pease Pottage; - DP13 New Homes in the Countryside; - DP30 Rural Exception Sites; and - DP31 Gypsies, Travellers and Travelling Showpeople.

-E3 Conclusions of the Appropriate Assessment
+0.3 Conclusions of the Appropriate Assessment